 What fees will I be required to pay to register as a PA?

-PA applicants will be required to pay a one-time application fee of $300 and an annual membership fee of $425.
+PA applicants are required to pay a one-time application fee of $300 and an annual membership fee of $425.

 More Information